 But despite the huge interest, it provoked a mixed reaction from audiences, with some fans loving the high-intensity drama, while others criticised it for being descending into the realms of the ridiculous.

 However, it seems that the stars of the show were well aware of the divided opinion the series caused.

-Leading actress Suranne Jones has spoken recently about the controversy it drew, confessing that the mixed reviews did ‘hurt’.
+Leading actress Suranne Jones spoke about the controversy it drew, confessing that the mixed reviews did ‘hurt’.